arbor-sim/arbor/ATTRIBUTIONS.md

 >commercial product.
 In either event, it is copyrighted by the author.
 >What you see here may be used freely but it comes with no support or
 >guarantee.

+## Acknowledgements
+This open source software code was developed in part or in whole in the Human Brain Project, funded from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Specific Grant Agreement No. 720270 (Human Brain Project SGA1) and No. 785907 (Human Brain Project SGA2).